karl-zylinski/karl-zylinski.github.io/content/posts/no-engine-gamedev-using-odin-and-raylib.md

   image: "/no-engine/cover.png"
 ---

 Games can be made in many different ways.
+Many games are made using big, general purpose game engines such as Unity and Godot.
 I enjoy using the Odin Programming Language combined with Raylib.

 Odin is a C-like programming language and Raylib is library for drawing graphics, checking input and playing sounds.